top of page

 We try to stick to an adoption radius of within two hours of Richmond, Virginia.
 We do very rarely adopt outside of this adoption radius; however, local adopters are always given preference.

-A copy of our adoption questionnaire, volunteer/foster applications, adoption contract and further information about our adoption process can be found at www.sanctuaryrescue.com/applications
+A copy of our adoption application, volunteer/foster applications, adoption contract and further information about our adoption process can be found at www.sanctuaryrescue.com/forms